 Lifetime Health Cover Loading and You

-- The Lifetime Health Cover (LHC) loading applies to anyone who takes our hospital cover for the first time after 1 July following their 31st birthday.
+- The Lifetime Health Cover (LHC) loading applies to anyone who takes out hospital cover for the first time on or after 1 July following their 31st birthday.

 - When you buy hospital cover after your LHC base day, a 2% loading is added to the premium for every year you are aged over 30.

 - Once you have purchased hospital cover, you can be without it for a total of 1094 days without affecting your LHC loading calculations.

 - 1 What is Lifetime Health Cover Loading?

 - 2 Who Needs to Pay the LHC Loading?

 - 3 Why Do I Need Hospital Cover?